JuliaOcean/OceanRobots.jl/README.md

 [![DOI](https://zenodo.org/badge/237021498.svg)](https://zenodo.org/badge/latestdoi/237021498)

 Argo data processing and analysis.
+The initial `MITprof_read` example relies on a [standard depth Argo data set](https://doi.org/10.7910/DVN/EE3C40).
+For more information, please refer to [Forget, et al 2015](http://dx.doi.org/10.5194/gmd-8-3071-2015).

-_This package is its early developement stages when breaking changes are to be expected._
+_This package is in early developement stage when breaking changes can be expected._